-For many prospective buyers, Seattle’s rapidly-rising home prices look a little too much like the frenzied market escalation before the 2007 crash.
+For many prospective buyers, Seattle’s rising home prices look a lot like the frenzied market escalation before the 2007 crash.
 Should people be nervous?
 Is our market built on a solid foundation of rising incomes and increased demand, or is it built on thin air?
 Is it a bubble, and when’s it going to pop?

 Seattle’s median home price has also risen 24 percent in only the last year, from $425,000 to $637,250.
 The condo market is booming as well—the median price of condos in King County rose 26 percent over the last year.
 If you look at condos in downtown Seattle, prices went up 11 percent, bringing the median to a hefty $597,500.